micahcochran/cs621-final-project/README.md

 ```

 Open your browser to http://192.168.59.10:5000/  This is the private network
 port.
-Other ports have also been left open, so those might also work.
+The ports that are reported on the console by Flask are not likely to work.

 ## Installation - Bare metal